 This doesn’t refer to something new that I am curious about or want to become good at–it’s about catching up on things that I used to be good at or something I have lost momentum on.
 I have always felt a sufficient drive and enthusiasm in making the time to learn, practice, and execute something new.
 It’s been much easier to stay in the mindset of, this isn’t something I want to be good at any more” (but not always more on that later).

-Much of this past week, I have tried to recollect times when I have succumbed to this behavior and why I didn’t go back to the original activity.
+Much of this past week, I have tried to recollect times when I have succumbed to this behaviour and why I didn’t go back to the original activity.
 There have been many reasons:

 - Inertia: The path of least resistance is to do nothing.
 Depending on the activity, the amount of activation energy needed to get started again might be variable, but it’s certainly a blocker.

 - Fear: I used to be good, but if people find out I am not good anymore…disaster.

 - Regret: Imagining how much progress could’ve been made in the time that passed.
 The present hasn’t lived up to the future you had expected in the past — you regret how time was spent.

 - Competition: People who I consider my peers are further ahead on some arbitrary scale.
 They’re ahead and I need to catch up.